 Look for special programs or incentives

 First-time homebuyers often qualify for special terms and incentives.
 Your Credit Union’s First-Time Homebuyers Loan doesn't require a down payment or private mortgage insurance (PMI).
 Some lenders add PMI when you don’t make a large down payment.

 Ask family for help

-Could a family member be a resource?
+Could a family member be a resource for down payment money?
 Depending on the amount, your family may be a good option.
 If you do receive a gift, be sure to document the source of the funds with a gift letter from the donor.
-Include their name and contact information, dollar amount of the gift and funds transfer date.
-Be sure the letter specifies the money is a gift and you don’t have to pay it back.
+Include your and their names and contact information, dollar amount of the gift and funds transfer date.
+Be sure the letter specifies the money is a gift and that you don’t have to pay it back.

-While tapping into your IRA or 401(k) plan are options, they should be last on your list.
-In both cases you end up with less income during retirement.
-You cannot replace the money withdrawn from an IRA and most 401(k) plans do not allow you to contribute while you have an outstanding loan.
+Tapping into your IRA or 401(k) plan are options, but these should be last on your list.
 You’ll want to weigh the pros and cons before moving forward.

 You could face income taxes on the amount withdrawn and you’ll reduce your retirement nest egg if you tap into your IRA.
 You cannot replace the money withdrawn from an IRA like you can with a 401(k).
 Ask your human resources representative or plan administrator for more information.